jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-05.md

-+++
+---
-title=  "Energy"
+title: "Energy"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "Controlling a large force is the same as the controlling a few men.
-It is merely a question of dividing up their numbers" linkb=  "/research/sun-tzu/art-of-war/chapter-04" linkbtext=  "Chapter 4" linkf=  "/research/sun-tzu/art-of-war/chapter-06" linkftext=  "Chapter 6" heading=  "Chapter 5 of Sun Tzu's Art of War"
+description: "Controlling a large force is the same as the controlling a few men.
+It is merely a question of dividing up their numbers"
-+++
+heading: "Chapter 5"
+---

 Controlling a large force is the same as the controlling a few men.
 It is merely a question of dividing up their numbers.